Boro23-wq/boro-v5/posts/custom-hook.md

 You might have more files than this.
 In case you do, go ahead and delete those files as we will no longer need them for this application.

-**_Note: I have only highlighted the src folder since we will only be working inside this directory._**
+<u>Note</u>: I have only highlighted the src folder since we will only be working inside this directory.

 Now that we have the basic structure ready, we can keep going.